 Train & Work in STEM

-If you are a certified dislocated worker or are long-term unemployed (6+ months) employers can receive salary reimbursements of up to 75% while providing occupational skills training on the job in the STEM fields and health care.
+If you have been long-term unemployed or underemployed (6 months or more) employers can receive salary reimbursements of up to 75% while providing occupational skills training on the job in key STEM fields: advanced manufacturing, engineering and information technology.

-People with education or experience -- including recent or pending college graduates -- in these fields are highly encouraged to apply.
-If you are a dislocated worker or long-term unemployed and have not worked in these fields before, contact staff about your transferable skills.
+People with education or experience -- including recent college graduates -- in these fields are highly encouraged to apply.
+If you are a dislocated worker (see below) or long-term unemployed and have not worked in these fields before, contact staff about your transferable skills.

 This program is funded in whole or part by the U.S. Department of Labor Employment & Training Administration through the Job Driven National Emergency Grant program.
 Equal opportunity employer/program.
 Auxiliary aids and services available upon request for people with disabilities.